Becoming a dad for the first time is pretty scary.

 Not only will this help with bonding (referring to tip #7 above), but it will facilitate a good foundation for learning language, which will be the backbone to much of your child’s intellectual development as he or she gets older.

-#10 Don’t get all of your tips from the internet.
+First Time Dad Tips #10: Don’t get all of your tips from the internet.

 This ties in with #6 above.
 The internet is great for a lot of things, but there can be lots of conflicting information.